numbas/editor-docs/source/question/reference.rst

 =========

 .. image:: images/variable_definition.png
+    :alt: The variables tab, showing the definition of the selected variable on the left and the list of all variables on the right.

 The :guilabel:`Generated value` column shows a generated value for each variable.
 Note that when the question is delivered to students, the variable values are generated with each new attempt, so students won't necessarily see the same values as those displayed here.